Need & Impact

 Why We Serve

 The work that we do is intentionally designed to impact the community we serve.
-Breakthrough students are seven times more likely to graduate from a four-year college or university than students from similar economic backgrounds.
+Breakthrough students are six times more likely to graduate from a four-year college or university than students from similar economic backgrounds.
 On average, Breakthrough students attend college at a rate that’s eleven percent points higher than their low-income peers.*

 While students from Birmingham City Schools enter college at a rate of 54%, our first graduating Breakthrough Birmingham class (2019) immediately entered college at 64% — a full ten percentage points higher than the BCS average, and 2 percentage points higher than the state of Alabama.